Henri Koch-Kent: During World War II

-On May 10, 1940, (the day Germany invaded France, The Netherlands, Belgium and Luxembourg) he left Luxembourg and entered the service of the French military authorities.
+On 10 May 1940 (the day Germany invaded France, The Netherlands, Belgium and Luxembourg) he left Luxembourg and entered the service of the French military authorities.

-Active in Resistance.
 In June he moved to London, where he worked first as an editor for the INBEL agency [Belgian News Agency], then as a head of the department at the Belgian Ministère de l'Information.
 He was also responsible for the Luxembourg, Belgian and French programs at the BBC.
 He "played an important role with the Luxembourg government in London."
 There he met his wife, the illustrator Alison Kent (b.
 1913 - d.
 2006).
 (Alison Koch-Kent).
 Born Henri Kent, in order not to be confused with a politician (1919-1987) of the same name, he adopted her family name and called himself "Henri Koch-Kent" from then on.